 Workers compensation - Noise exposure at work can affect your hearing.
 Worker compensation funding is state dependent.
 For advice, ask your local clinic.

-Self-funded - Some, but not all private health insurance policies provide rebates for hearing aids.
+Private Health Insurance - Some, but not all private health insurance policies provide full assessment tests free of charge and some provide rebates for hearing aids.
 We recommend that you check your entitlements with your health fund before purchasing your hearing aids.